lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/next-steps.md

 Congratulations!
 You've completed the Create a Plugin tutorial.

-This is the second of three basic tutorials introducing Ares code.
-The next is [Anatomy of a Portal Screen](/tutorials/code/portal-anatomy).
+This is the final structured tutorial, but there are numerous [Advanced Coding Topics](/tutorials/code/) in the tutorials section.

 Don't forget you can always [ask for help](/feedback).